Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the right side of the tender.

-A very small chip on the bottom of the right side and that's it for flaws!
+A very small chip on the bottom of the left side and that's it for flaws!
 This all-original tender is sharp: very, very clean with crisp lettering and intact steps!

 Photo of the back of the tender.